AryanK1511/OOP345-Seneca/README.md

 Query function without const (display, size, operator[]).
 For the reasons to why templates aren't split, it's not just so it's easy to share via header includes but consider what occurs to the visibility of the template if split up.
 The full visibility of the templates definition needs to be available in the scope where it gets used.
 In a typical split this visibility breaks.
 The inclusion of the default constr to pair isn't listed in the reflection and the other functions reasonings should be written in aligned to why they were needed for the template to function.
 - WS04 : 9.5 / 10 <br />
 Copy assignment operator doesn't have a clause to validate the source object's resources before allocating memory in the case it's nullptr / set the current object's resource to nullptr if required.
+- WS05 : 9.25 / 10
+For the alternatives to the book/move duplication go into more depth of how it would be generally arranged/done.
+For example with the base class route, what would go in there and what was be in book/movie?
+Particular to this workshop the presence of the default constructor is necessary as there are objects make of movie/book that are default constructed.
+Where are these instances?

 # Disclaimer
 Please don't just copy the code mindlessly without trying to solve the problems yourself, it's totally pointless if you actually wanna learn how to write software and a blatant violation of the [Academic Integrity](https://www.senecacollege.ca/about/policies/academic-integrity-policy.html) policy of the course.